 Creative Commons has set out some general examples of best practice when providing attribution for other creators of CC licensed works, which can be found here.

 OASPA recommendations on best practice in open-access publishing

 In 2015, OASPA collaborated with the Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), and the World Association of Medical Editors (WAME) in an effort to identify principles of transparency and best practice for scholarly publications, and to clarify that these principles form part of the criteria on which membership applications will be evaluated.
 These recommendations can be found here.

 OASPA is proactive in improving standards in open-access publishing around the world, and our role extends far beyond our membership.
-Our work includes working closely with small publishers and organisations globally to facilitate the improvement of scholarly publishing.
+Our work includes working closely with small and organisations globally to facilitate the improvement of scholarly publishing.
 One such organisation is the Public Knowledge Project (PKP), which is a multi-university initiative that conducts research to improve the quality and reach of scholarly publishing.
-PKP has developed free open source software for publishers of books and journals, such as the Open Journals Systems (OJS) journal management and publishing software.
+PKP has developed free open source software for of books and journals, such as the Open Journals Systems (OJS) journal management and publishing software.

 Following discussions with OASPA, the new version of OJS provides more information at the set-up stage than before to help new users with licensing published works and ensuring that the correct information is included.
 As the software is often used by scholars who run journals in their field of expertise on a voluntary basis, this guidance within the software is particularly helpful in cases where publishing support is not provided by their institution.
 The same guidance has also been included in PKP’s Open Monograph Press software.
 By making this software freely available to journals worldwide, open access publishing and the provision of freely accessible knowledge as a public good has become a viable option for small scholar-led journals across the world.